Abuka-Victor/my-astro-blog/src/content/blog/2025-08-23-secure-a-vps-for-claude-code.md

 pubDatetime: 2025-08-23
 modDatetime: 2025-08-23
 title: Secure a VPS for Claude Code
+ogImage: Secure a VPS for Claude Code
-slug: secure-a-vps-for-claude-code
+slug: ultimate-vps-security-for-dummies
 featured: true
 draft: false
+tags:
+  - guides
 description: So you finally got a VPS ready for Claude Code.
-Here are some steps to follow to avoid spilling tea.
+Here are some key steps to follow to avoid spilling tea.
 ---
 ## Introduction